nlao1/advent-of-code-24/README.md

 Had to get 2 hints:

 - can look at nodes individually for perimeter
-- count corners (I had previously eliminated this as a viable method)
+- count corners (I had previously pruned trying this, although I did think of it)

+Lessons learned:

+- You can count perimeter with individual nodes
+- count vertices instead of edges, although I doubt I will ever get this again
+- BFS is useful to have pre-written
+- complex numbers are once again OP